galaxyproject/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.md

 - What is a pharmacophore model?
 - How can I perform protein target prediction with individual tools (multiple steps) or the Zauberkugel workflow (single step)?
 objectives:
-- Create an SMI file of a bioactive ligand.
+- Create an SMILES file of a bioactive ligand.
 - Screen the query ligand against a pharmacophore library.
 - Analyze the results of the protein target prediction.
 time_estimation: 2H